sesam-io/ais-integration/README.rst

 places and sort it.
 Even with small datasets this would be very slow indeed, so I didn't even attempt this approach.
 A quick google for spatial lookup/serarching gave me a better solution to the problem, a K-D tree (https://en.wikipedia.org/wiki/K-d_tree).

-The K-D tree (or KD-tree) is a spatial division data structure that partitions all input points into sets using n-dimensional planes (i.e. lines in my case where we only have 2d coordinates) and organise these into a tree.
-This makes it very easy and efficient to query for things such as neighboring points.
+The K-D tree (or KD-tree) is a binary spatial division data structure that partitions all input points into sets using n-dimensional planes (i.e. lines in my case where we only have 2d coordinates) and organise these into a tree.
+This makes it very easy and efficient to query for things such as neighboring points; any point is either on one one or the other side of a given plane (line), giving us in essence a binary search pattern.

 However, while the basic algorithm is fairly straightforward to implement, there is quite a bit of corner cases and things that made me hesitant to spend too much time on this myself.
 Fortunately, python comes to the rescue again!

-Pythons library of premade modules for all kinds of processing is awesome, including it turns out, constructing and quering KD trees.
+Pythons library of premade modules for all kinds of processing is awesome, including, it turns out, constructing and quering KD trees!
 In fact, there are many implementations available so after a short review of the most popular ones I picked the basic ``kdtree`` module (https://pypi.python.org/pypi/kdtree).
 Its API is really simple, so to read the places into a KD tree structure: